Solve

 The US Model Datasets

-In many cases one is interested in how the values of the endogenous variables in NEW compare to the original values in ZAUBASE.
+In many cases one is interested in how the values of the endogenous variables in NEW compare to the original values in ZAXBASE.
 Say that you changed federal government purchases of goods (COG) for the forecast period and are interested in how this change affected real GDP (GDPR).
-You can simply tell the program that you want to compare GDPR in NEW versus ZAUBASE, and it will show you the two sets of values and the differences.
+You can simply tell the program that you want to compare GDPR in NEW versus ZAXBASE, and it will show you the two sets of values and the differences.
 (Once you do this a few times you will get the hang of it.)

 WARNING: If you do this comparison for any period beginning earlier than the beginning of the forecast period, you must use the option to use the historical errors.
-See Section 2.6 in Chapter 2 of The US Model Workbook, January 25, 2024 for more discussion.
+See Section 2.6 in Chapter 2 of The US Model Workbook, October 31, 2024 for more discussion.

 The program is flexible as to what you take as your base dataset.
-Although the first time you start the base dataset is ZAUBASE, after you have created new ones, you can use any of these as your base.
+Although the first time you start the base dataset is ZAXBASE, after you have created new ones, you can use any of these as your base.
 For example, if you created NEW and now want to makes further changes and create NEW1, you simply tell the program that you want NEW as your base dataset.
-Once you have created NEW1, you can either compare the values in NEW1 with those in NEW or the values in NEW1 with those in ZAUBASE.
+Once you have created NEW1, you can either compare the values in NEW1 with those in NEW or the values in NEW1 with those in ZAXBASE.
 You do this by simply telling the program which two datasets to use for the comparison.

 If you make changes to your dataset and do not ask the program to solve it (which you are allowed to do), the values of the endogenous variables in the dataset are not consistent with your changes because they are not the solution values.
 Make sure you remember whether your dataset has been solved.
 As a general rule, you might always solve your datasets immediately after you have made your changes.